mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/front-end.md

 Developers can use their preferred IDE.
 In addition, to ease the development of custom widgets, Mendix provides a [Yeoman generator](https://yeoman.io/) to set up a project with an easy and fast developer workflow.

-For more information, see [How to Build Pluggable Widgets](https://docs.mendix.com/howto/extensibility/pluggable-widgets) in the Mendix documentation.
+For more information, see [How to Build Pluggable Widgets](https://docs.mendix.com/howto/extensibility/pluggable-widgets) in the *Mendix Studio Pro How-to's*.

 ### 4.2 Pluggable Nanoflow Actions {#pluggable-actions}